thunderdust/Solaris/catalog.md

 Purpose of using the software:

 1. *Present products, make suggestions and sell products to customers*
+2. *collect/ amend / submit / withdraw orders*
-2. *Report sales results to the company*
+3. *Report sales results to the accounting team*
+4. *Track order delivery status*

 Situation of using the software: